tyler-emdur/mathibex.com/README.md

 To run website open up terminal an first run `Git clone https://github.com/some0ne14/Math-Ibex.git`

-Go into the folder by running `cd Math-Ibex-stable`
+Go into the folder by running `cd Math-Ibex`

-Then go into the sub folder by running `cd Math-Ibex` again
+Then go into the sub folder by running `cd Math-Ibex-Stable` again

 Then run `pip install requirements.txt`